Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told - NewsBreak

 Separately, the White House held a summit Tuesday where Desmond, Yentel and other housing and eviction experts discussed lasting eviction reforms.

-The post Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told appeared first on Florida Phoenix .
+The post Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told appeared first on Pennsylvania Capital-Star .

 Comments / 0